IMG 4159.HEIC scaled

 Contact Mr. Baber on Schoology at ababer@mcquaid.org, or see him in his office in Mission & Ministry if you’re looking for ideas.

 There are numerous local nonprofit and charitable organizations that McQuaid has relationships with that have consistent volunteer needs.
-Some of these organizations are listed below with contact information for volunteering and the themes they will fulfill:
+Click here to view a regularly updated listing of service opportunities and local organizations.

-These are just a few of the many organizations in the Rochester area.
 Please contact Mr. Baber in Mission and Ministry with questions about these organizations or about what types of service might count for certain theme hours.
+We also welcome your suggestions for new partner organizations with whom we might serve.